Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

         Core::Middleware::Renderer.new(self),
         Core::Middleware::AuthorizationChecker.new,
         Core::Middleware::ValidationChecker.new,
-        Core::Middleware::OwnerChecker.new,
         Core::Middleware::Executor.new
     ]
   end
 end
 {% endhighlight %}

-As all logic is in commands, in controllers you need just to initialize command and run it.
+As all business logic is in commands(and services), in controllers you need just to initialize command and run it.
 This is how it looks like:

 {% highlight ruby %}
 #showme!